BELBINBENORM/mission-control-ml/README.md

 * `mission_control.py`: The core module containing the `MissionControl` engine.
 * `setup.py`: Package configuration for easy installation.
 * `.gitignore`: Prevents temporary log files and caches from cluttering your repo.
 ---
+## 💡 Why use Mission Control?

+The primary advantage of this framework is the ability to handle **independent execution loops** within high-performance environments:

+* **TPU & Multi-Core Utilization:** Unlike standard notebook execution, this allows you to utilize every available CPU core by spawning truly separate processes.
+* **Isolated Tuning:** You can run multiple tuning experiments (like Optuna trials) simultaneously.
+If one process fails or hits an OOM (Out of Memory) error, the rest of your environment remains stable.
+* **Hot-Swapping Code:** You can edit your `.py` worker scripts individually and restart them using `mc.start_task()` without disturbing or stopping other running tasks or your main notebook variables.
+* **Environment Independence:** Perfectly suited for environments like Google Colab TPU or Kaggle where maintaining a clean, responsive UI during heavy computation is difficult.

+---

 ## 📬 Contact & Support